The Cell Danger Response: New Theory for Chronic Illnesses

 What Is the Cell Danger Response

 The cell danger response (CDR) has been increasingly covered in functional medicine circles for good reason.
 A 2013 review published in Mitochondrion has described the CDR as a critical evolutionarily conserved metabolic response that is part of your body’s innate defense system (1).
-It protects your individual cells from cellular threat, danger, and harm.
-Whether the threat is physical, biological, or chemical, if it goes beyond your cell’s natural capacity to ensure homeostasis, it triggers a CDR.

 Your body is a complex system of individual cells that work together to form tissues, organs, and other systems in your body.
 Together, they create a complex organism that we call the human body.
 In this system, each cell works relentlessly to keep your body healthy.

 Each of your cells has several components.
-The most important component of your cells, and possible your entire body, is the mitochondria.
+The most important component of your cells, and possibly your entire body, is the mitochondria.
 You may remember from school that the mitochondria are the powerhouse of your cells.
 It’s responsible for creating energy from the food you eat to fuel and energize your cells, tissues, and organs.
 Essentially, your mitochondria are essential for energy, function, and health.

 Mitochondria and the Cell Danger Response